gmftbyGMFTBY/WhenToSpeak/README.md

 1. Automatic evaluation

-* Compare the BLEU4, BERTScore, Disctint-1, Distinct-2 score for all the models.
+* Compare the PPL, BLEU4, Disctint-1, Distinct-2 score for all the models.

     Proposed classified methods need to be cascaded to calculate the BLEU4, BERTScore (the same format as the traditional models' results)